jarrettchisholm/glr/README.md

 Compile
 -------
-To compile, run 'scons' from the command line.
+To compile, run `scons` from the command line.

 **Note**: You must have a 'lib' directory with the files: